dansokol24/django-journal/README.md

 The HTML templates will be styled using the Bulma CSS frameowork.
 Bulma will be delivered without downloading with CDN via jdDelivr.

+Prerequisites - Please install the following before cloning and running the program
+- Python
+- Django

 After cloning the repository please do the following in order to run the project:

 1. In your terminal move into the journal folder (cd django-journal, cd journal)